MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 assertThat(product1).isEqualTo(product2);
 ```

-If you are going to use variables in an equals assertion, prefix the variables with “actual” and “expected”.
+If you are going to use variables in an equals assertion, prefix the variables with "actual" and "expected".
 This increases the readability and clearifies the intention of the variable.
 Moreover, it’s harder to mix them up in the equals assertion.

 ```
 // Do